 The Bottom Line

 The researchers make it clear their findings depict an association rather than cause-and-effect evidence.
-More research needs to be done on the subject before we all go to sleep in total darkness to lose those pesky 10 pounds!
+More research needs to be done on the subject to back up the results they found.

 Related: 20 Tips for a Better Night's Sleep